Here’s how to start a homeschool extracurricular club.

 - Divide tasks between the moms

 - Set up a schedule, starting with the end goal of the Toggie Awards at the end of the season (hear more about it on Episode 2 of The Homeschool Highschool Podcast).
-7Sisters’ FREEBIE on Scheduling Backwards helps organize big tasks.
+7Sisters’ Scheduling Backwards helps organize big tasks.

 - Advertise in the local homeschool support group media